 The guidelines for the vaccine state that antipyretic or analgesic medications (e.g., acetaminophen, non-steroidal anti-inflammatory drugs like ibuprofen) may be taken after the vaccine for any discomfort.
 However, taking these medications before being vaccinated for the purpose of preventing post-vaccination symptoms is not recommended.
 Information on the impact of such use on COVID-19 vaccine-induced antibody response is not available at this time.

 Washtenaw County Health Department (WCHD) COVID-19 Vaccine Clinic Questions

 What vaccine does WCHD have?

-WCHD is receiving and administering Pfizer, Moderna, and Janssen (Johnson & Johnson) vaccines.
+WCHD is administering Pfizer, Moderna, and Janssen (Johnson & Johnson) vaccines.

 Can I choose which vaccine I get?

 Yes.
 All three vaccines are safe and effective.
 We list what vaccine will be provided at each of our clinics on our website.
 If you would prefer a specific vaccine, you can choose to schedule at a clinic with that vaccine.